 Dengue claims two more lives

-At least 537 dengue patients were hospitalised in the 24-hour period, according to DGHS.

-Dengue has so far claimed at least 1,643 lives this year and nearly 316,160 were infected, making this the deadliest year since the first recorded epidemic in 2000.

-According to DGHS, 2,571 dengue patients were undergoing treatment at different hospitals across the country.
+A total of 1,981 dengue patients are still undergoing treatment at different hospitals across the country.

-A total of 311,946 patients have so far been released from hospitals across the country this year.

 Comments